 Area: 1,800,000 m²

-The Zwickau plant manufactures left- and right-hand-drive versions of the Golf, the Golf Variant, Golf Alltrack, Golf R Variant, Golf GTD Variant and the Passat Variant with front-wheel and 4Motion drive.
-In 2017, a total of 290,000 vehicles were produced.
-More than 5.5 million vehicles have left the production facilities since the foundation of the Zwickau plant.
-The plant also has centers for the production of special-order vehicles and aluminum parts.
+The Zwickau plant manufactures left- and right-hand-drive versions of the Golf, the Golf Variant, Golf Alltrack, Golf R Variant, Golf GTD Variant with front-wheel and 4Motion drive.
+In 2018, a total of 258,258 vehicles were produced.
+More than 5.8 million vehicles have left the production facilities since the foundation of the Zwickau plant.
+The plant also has centers for the production of special-order vehicles, natural gas racks and aluminum parts.
 In addition, Zwickau manufactures and paints body shells for the Bentley Bentayga and Lamborghini Urus.
-Up to 30 million pressed parts per year from the Zwickau press shop are delivered to VW plants worldwide.
+Up to 15 million pressed parts per year from the Zwickau press shop are delivered to VW plants worldwide.

 The integration of environmental protection in all business and decision-making processes is a key element of strategic decisions at Volkswagen Sachsen GmbH.
 Production processes at the plants are continually optimized to ensure that production is as environmentally compatible as possible and to conserve natural resources.
 Efforts focus on the reduction of energy consumption and carbon dioxide emissions at the plants.
 Other key elements are the reduction of production waste and industrial drinking water consumption.